Yash114Bansal/VroomVroom/README.md

 - `SOCIAL_AUTH_GOOGLE_OAUTH2_KEY`: Google OAuth2 client ID for social authentication.
 - `SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET`: Google OAuth2 client secret.
 - `FCM_API_KEY`: API key for Firebase Cloud Messaging (FCM) for push notifications.
+- `POSTGRES_USER`: Username for connecting to the Postgres database.
+- `POSTGRES_PASSWORD`: Password for connecting to the Postgres database.
+- `POSTGRES_DB`: Name of the Postgres database to use.

 4. Set up the database: `python manage.py migrate`
 5. Run the development server: `python manage.py runserver`
+6. Open a new terminal and start the Celery worker: `celery -A vroomvroom worker -l info`

 Make sure to configure your environment variables, database settings, and other configurations as needed.